diazonic/yolo-v3/README.md

 ```
 For Windows:
 You can download the yolov3 weights by clicking [here](https://pjreddie.com/media/files/yolov3.weights) and adding them to the weights folder.

+NOTE: You might have to wait for sometime depending on your CPU/GPU to create your model.

 ### Using Custom trained weights
 <strong> Learn How To Train Custom YOLOV3 Weights Here: https://www.youtube.com/watch?v=zJDUhGL26iU </strong>